“Nothing is a waste of time

 A couple of days ago Susan wrote about her delight in talking to other people.

 I too love talk to people.
-I make instant friendships and am still in contact with people who I met many years ago in places as diverse as ferries, hotels, supermarket carparks and restaurants.
+I make instant friendships and am still in contact with people whom I met many years ago in places as diverse as planes, ferries, hotels, supermarket carparks and restaurants.
 Not to mention those I met at school functions and other gatherings.
 I have a lifelong friend that I met in the supermarket carpark, another than I met on the Inter-island ferry between the north and south islands in New Zealand and yet others with whom I keep in contact many years after we met on holiday in various parts of the world.
-And now of course, I have my blogging friends.
+And now, of course, I have my blogging friends.

 I seem to be the person that people talk to.
 When we are out for dinner within a few minutes I have heard from the waitress where she comes from, what she is doing here in Wellington, who her parents are and where she will go from here once her visa expires.